 2013 – 2014 Delivered and planned therapeutic clay classes for adults at the Centre Francophone de Toronto to provide art therapy and foster personal accomplishment to patients undergoing psychotherapy, increasing patient’s recovery and feeling of self-worth.

-1993- present Raised 4 children, managed household, children’s school/extracurricular schedules, pursued graduate degrees, designed and implemented house constructions projects.
+1993 – present Raised 4 children, pursued graduate degrees, designed and implemented house constructions projects.

-2010 – ongoing Hosts and organizes several private shows, donating all proceeds to charity.
+2010 – now Hosts and organizes several private shows, donating all proceeds to charity.

 2014 Participated in the Fusion Clay and Glass show at Wychwood Barns, Toronto.